Sabahatsoomro/Car-Detail-App/README.md

 ## Working

-To run the app, run the main app.py file.
+To run the app, you should run the main app.py file.

 ``` python app.py ```